Wallace & Gromit: Location

 Gromit sorts the post at his house where he hopes to find a birthday card (scene from The Wrong Trousers).

 Although not overtly setting the series in any particular town, Nick Park had previously hinted that its milieu was inspired by thoughts of 1950s Wigan, reinforced by an A–Z Wigan being displayed on Wallace's Anti-Pesto van in The Curse of the Were-Rabbit.
-In The Wrong Trousers, Gromit picks up a letter at the Wallace & Gromit residence addressed to "62 West Wallaby Street, Wigan".
+In The Wrong Trousers, Gromit picks up a letter at their house addressed to "62 West Wallaby Street, Wigan".
 The address includes a postcode of WG7 3FU, though this does not match any street in the United Kingdom; Wigan postcodes begin with the letters WN.
 This address can be seen in the Cracking Contraptions episode "Shopper 13".

 Wallace's accent comes from the Holme Valley of West Yorkshire.

 In the Cracking Contraptions episode "The Soccamatic", Wallace says to Gromit, "How do you like my Preston North End soccamatic, Gromit?".
 The episode references famous English footballers of the 1950s and '60s, including Nobby Stiles, Tom Finney and Bill Shankly (all of whom played for Preston in their careers) as well as Geoff Hurst and Stanley Matthews.

 The nostalgic quality of Wallace & Gromits world has been compared to 1950s Beanotown.